• Type:

 I’ll admit, though, that the DTS-HD Master Audio 5.1 does get a little too clever for its own good.
 The mix leans a bit too heavy on the surround channels on occasion, especially in scenes where music is the predominant audio element.
 Ignoring those rare flubs, it’s a fantastic mix overall, full of aggressive front-soundstage panning that perfectly serves the onscreen action.
 Dialogue intelligibility is also topnotch, which is much appreciated given the thick Kiwi accents of most of the actors.

 It’s a bit of a bummer that the Kaleidescape download lacks the supplemental material included with the Blu-ray release.
 (Kaleidescape isn’t alone, mind you.
 Vudu, Amazon, and other digital retailers also present Wilderpeople completely devoid of goodies since Apple seems to have the exclusive rights to the film’s extras in the digital domain.)
-I’m itching to listen to the commentary featuring Waitit, Neill, and Dennison, and I wouldn’t mind checking out the blooper reel, either.
+I’m itching to listen to the commentary featuring Waititi, Neill, and Dennison, and I wouldn’t mind checking out the blooper reel, either.

 Really, though, Hunt for the Wilderpeople stands on its own, and is very much worth the purchase price even without supplements.